-General meetings with a guest speaker are held in the Methodist Church Hall, North Street, Midhurst starting at 2.30pm.
+Talk & Social meetings with a guest speaker are held in the Methodist Church Hall, North Street, Midhurst starting at 2.30pm.
 Admission is £2 for members and £3 for visitors, including tea and biscuits.
 Please arrive before 2.15pm if you would like to have tea and biscuits.
+N.B.

-Study days and workshops are also organised by the Sussex U3A Network (SUN).
+Study days and workshops are also organised by the Sussex u3a Network (SUN).
 Have a look at the SUN Study Day Programme on the Sun Website to find out further details (when they become available) and to download registration forms.
 SUN Study Days cost £8 and generally run from 9:45 am until 3:30 pm.You will need to bring a packed lunch.

 You will need Adobe Reader to read these downloaded documents.
 Nearly all computers have this software.
 If yours does not, click on this link to download Adobe Reader to your computer (remembering first to untick the 'optional offers' shown unless you want software other than Adobe Reader to be installed to your machine as well).